Inhomogeneous Jets from Neutron Star Mergers: One Jet to Rule them all: Discussion

 \section{Discussion}

 We have used the results from 3D hydrodynamic simulations of relativistic jets interacting with neutron star merger winds to show the effect on the observed afterglow, in terms of the peak flux, from the inhomogeneity of the resultant jet structure in both polar, $\theta$, and rotational, $\phi$, orientations.
-We have shown that for an observer viewing the jet at $\iota\leq\theta_\gamma$, the rotational orientation of the jet surface, $0\leq \phi \leq 2{\rm \pi}$ results in an afterglow peak flux with a scatter of $\Delta\lesssim 0.5$ dex.
-The structure through the polar-angle, $0\leq\iota\leq\theta_\gamma$, results in a larger scatter for the peak afterglow flux of $\lesssim 1.3$ dex.
+We have shown that for an observer viewing the jet at $\iota\leq\theta_\gamma$, the rotational orientation of the jet surface, $0\leq \phi \leq 2{\pi}$ results in an afterglow peak flux with a scatter of $\Delta\lesssim 0.5$ dex.
+The structure through the polar-angle, $0\leq\iota\leq\theta_\gamma$, results in a larger scatter for the peak afterglow flux of $\lesssim 1.3$ dex, as expected from previous studies of jet structure on the afterglows to merger jets which only considered the polar variation in jet properties \citep{lazzati2017, lamb2017}.
 For the scatter in flux density due to the rotational orientation, the deviation from the mean gradually reduces with time and follows the expected change in beaming angle; the flux changes by a factor $\lesssim 1+(\Delta/2-1)\times \min[{1,(t_d/t)}]^{3/8}$, where $t_d$ is the deceleration time, and $t$ is the observer time since burst.

 The jet's kinetic energy, as inferred via afterglow modelling, will be broader than that assumed from a simple uniform jet model.
 For our two fiducial models, we find the inferred kinetic energy distribution covers $\gtrsim 1$ dex in energy for a fixed $\gamma$-ray efficiency, $\eta$.
-More realistically, $\eta$ would vary as a function of both the energy and Lorentz factor with $\theta$ and $\phi$, where at lower Lorentz factors some fraction of the prompt photons dissipated within the jet will be reabsorbed \citep{kobayashi2001, kobayashi2002} and the effective $\eta$ would be smaller.
-Higher energy regions may result in more efficient shocks \citep[e.g.][]{kobayashi2001, gottlieb2019} and the $\eta$ could be larger.
-Such properties would further broaden the inferred kinetic energy distribution from a jet with a fixed energy.
+More realistically, $\eta$ would vary as a function of both the energy and Lorentz factor with $\theta$ and $\phi$, where at lower Lorentz factors some fraction of the energy dissipated within the jet will be reabsorbed \citep[see,][]{kobayashi2001, kobayashi2002} and the effective $\eta$ would be smaller.
+Higher energy regions may result in more efficient shocks \citep[e.g.][]{kobayashi2001} and the $\eta$ could be larger -- similarly, for photospheric emission during the prompt emission of GRBs, \citet{, gottlieb2019} find a higher efficiency in more energetic regions.
+Such properties would further broaden the inferred kinetic energy distribution from a jet with fixed energy and we encourage further investigations into a physically motivated expression for $\eta(E,\Gamma)$ in GRB outflows.